Sorry, you need to enable JavaScript to visit this website.

 At its heart ESP promotes both increased community engagement and corporate social responsibility.
 There is also potential flexibility to consider local expansion to support other business-specific crime reduction initiatives like cybercrime and fraud.

 The scheme can provide real, long-lasting benefits to all parties.
 It represents an opportunity for private, public and community organisations to celebrate and participate in what volunteering can achieve.
-The benefits to business are great, and an ESP Impact Report 2019 demonstrates the evidence base.

 Roles

-The majority of special constables assist in the delivery of effective frontline, operational policing.
-However, there are an increasing number performing in specialist roles, often making use of skills and experience they have gained from outside policing.
-Such roles include roads policing, rural crime, public order duties, professional standards and cyber-crime.
+However, there are a growing number of special constables performing their duties in specialist roles, often making use of skills and experience they have gained from outside policing.
+Such roles include:

 Hours